zffbustos/venom-api-poc/README.md

 If the list of cases does not end with the `.list` extension, Venom will error out.

+## Variables

+According to the official documentation, there are multiple ways to use variables in the test files.
+For the purposes of this project, the flag `--var-from-file` will be used.

+There is a directory called `variables` which contains files related to the test environment where the tests will be run.
+These variables have a free notation, however they will follow these rules:

+- If the variable is used only in one test, it will have the name of that test followed by the variable name.
+- If the variable is used in multiple tests, it will have a representative name that will be used among all the test cases.

 ## Docker

 Venom has a good integration with Docker, that's why in this project we include a small `Hello World` example to prove the capabilities of Venom by using it to make calls to a `http` server within a Docker image.